fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 #### PART TWO
 Peruse these beforehand:
 - Introduction to [Markdown](https://www.markdowntutorial.com/)
+  - For later reference, there's an easy [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 - Introduction to [GitHub](https://guides.github.com/activities/hello-world/).
 Read through this tutorial, but do not actually do all the steps---just try to understand what's going on and we'll go over it.

-#### As soon as possible after class
+{% include alert.html class='info' title='Do in class or ASAP afterward' text="
 - As with all our other tools, we're using real world tools as part of our survey of digital interfaces to history.
 - Create a free and secure account at [GitHub](http://github.com).
 You can pick any username/password you want---it's independent of UNM and Zotero.
-- Add your GitHub username to our shared Google Doc by the end of the day.
-I'll invite you to join our GitHub "Team".
+- Add your GitHub username to our shared Google Doc by the end of the day, and I'll invite everyone to join our GitHub Team.
 Like Zotero, You'll get an email asking if you want to accept the invitation.
 Do it!
 - Use either [Dillinger](https://dillinger.io/) or a text editor (like [Atom](https://atom.io)) to create a plaintext Markdown file with some dummy text that includes some Markdown formatting.
-Be sure to save it as `Firstname-Lastname.md`.
-The content of your markdown file is irrelevant, but be sure your filename has no spaces, follows the capitalization scheme, and ends with `.md`.
+Be sure to save it as `firstname-lastname.md` (example: `fred-gibbs.md`).
+The text in your file doesn't matter, but make sure your filename:
+  - has no spaces
+  - is all lower case
+  - ends with `.md`
-- Add that Markdown file to our repository.
-Be sure you are logged into GitHub when you do this: Click on the `testfiles` folder, then drag and drop your file onto your browser window.
+- Be sure you are logged into GitHub, then add your Markdown file to our repository.
+To do this, click on the `testfiles` folder, then drag and drop your file onto your browser window.
-- If you are confused about Markdown, visit the [Markdown tutorial](https://www.markdowntutorial.com/); for syntax help, consult the [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+"%}

 ### Thursday (Apr 4)
+{% include alert.html class='warning' title='GitHub Test' text="
+Make sure your Markdown file is in the `testfiles` folder!
+"%}

 Pick one of these two and be ready to discuss:
 - Leslie Madsen-Brooks, [I Nevertheless Am a Historian: Digital Historical Practice and Malpractice around Black Confederate Soldiers](https://quod.lib.umich.edu/d/dh/12230987.0001.001/1:5/--writing-history-in-the-digital-age?g=dculture;rgn=div1;view=fulltext;xc=1#5.1)
 - Robert S. Wolff, [The Historian’s Craft, Popular Memory, and Wikipedia](https://quod.lib.umich.edu/d/dh/12230987.0001.001/1:5/--writing-history-in-the-digital-age?g=dculture;rgn=div1;view=fulltext;xc=1#5.2).